Perimenopause: Common Symptoms and Natural Solutions

 The decline of estrogen during perimenopause is not only associated with an array of symptoms but may also affect your thyroid function.
 According to a study on estrogen and thyroid receptors, estrogen levels may affect your thyroid function and a decrease in estrogen may increase the risk of thyroid disorders.

-Hypothyroidism, one of the most common thyroid disorders.
+Hypothyroidism, is one of the most common thyroid disorders.
 The symptoms of perimenopause and hyperthyroidism can overlap and may increase the symptoms of perimenopause.
 However, research also suggests that successful treatment and management of thyroid disorders may lower menopause symptoms (28, 29).

 Adrenal fatigue happens because of improper hormonal output from the adrenal gland.
 It is characterized by a number of symptoms, including fatigue, slowed metabolism, weight gain, infertility, decreased immunity, brain fog, and mood changes.
-Since the symptoms of adrenal fatigue, thyroid conditions and perimenopause may be similar, they can be easily confused sometimes.
+Since the symptoms of adrenal fatigue, thyroid conditions, and perimenopause may be similar, they can be easily confused sometimes.

 In many cases, adrenal fatigue and thyroid conditions may go hand in hand and occur at the same time.
 The overlapping of symptoms and the co-occurrence of thyroid and adrenal problems with perimenopause may result in prolonging your symptoms of perimenopause.